shiladkumard/Financial-Browser-Desktop/README.md

 📦 [Download Financial Browser – Mini_Installer.exe](https://your-file-host.com/Mini_Installer.exe)

+>
-> ⚠️ Installer is provided for demonstration purposes only.
-Full customization available on request.
+> ⚠️ This installer is provided for demonstration purposes only.
+> 🔐 Since it is **not a signed build**, Windows may display a warning message during installation.
+You can choose “More Info → Run Anyway” to proceed safely.

 ---